wavejumper/rehook-dom/README.md

 ## Context fns

-`component-provider` optionally takes in a context fn, which is a fn applied each time the ctx map is passed to a child.
+`component-provider` optionally takes in a context fn, which is applied each time the ctx map is passed to a component.
-This can be incredibly useful for instrumentation.
+This can be incredibly useful for instrumentation, or for extending/adding additional abstractions on top of the library (think [domino](https://domino-clj.github.io/))

 For example: